Skip to main content

 Manual setup

-From the ocaml-tree-sitter repo, do the following:
+From the ocaml-tree-sitter-semgrep repository, do the following:

-1. Create a lang/X folder.
+1. Create a lang/LANG folder.

 3. Now make a file called extensions.txt and input all the language extensions (.rb, .kt, etc) for your language in the file.